Flyer53/jsPanel/README.md

 ###NEWS:###

++ 2014-04-27 jsPanel version 1.7.1 released.
+This is primarily a maintanance release where I replaced duplicate code with functions. **option.position** and **option.size** are modified slightly.
+Please refer to the api for details.

 + 2014-04-25 updated preview of the **bootstrap version of jsPanel** is available here: http://jspanel.de/branch-bootstrap/

-+ 2014-04-24 jsPanel version 1.7.0 released with new **option.restoreTo**

 ###jsPanel homepage: [http://jspanel.de](http://jspanel.de/)###